UMBC Interim Discrimination Complaint Procedure

 The written appeal must include a detailed statement of the basis of the appeal.
 If an appeal is received from one party, the other party will be notified and given ten (10) business days to submit a written statement.
 A reviewer or panel shall review the decision and notify the Complainant of the final decision within thirty (30) calendar days of the receipt of the appeal.

-If the Complainant is a faculty member, and final decision affects the appointment, rank, or tenure of the complainant, the complainant can appeal the decision of the to the Faculty Grievance Committee the procedures set forth in the UMBC Policy on Appointment, Rank, and Tenure of Faculty.
+If the Respondent is a faculty member, and final decision affects the appointment, rank, or tenure of the Respondent, the Respondent can appeal the decision consistent with the grievance procedures in the Faculty Handbook set forth in the UMBC Policy on Appointment, Rank, and Tenure of Faculty.